klaxa/Distributed-encoding/README.md

 > $ python2 client.py my-server.com LGN 10

 This would encode 10 chunks at max.
-The script could terminate earlier, because there areo chunks left.
+The script could terminate earlier, because there are no chunks left.
 The following would encode until no chunks are left and then terminate:
 > $ python2 client.py my-server.com LGN